Tesla Model S Plaid with von Holzhausen Vegan Leather at Petersen Museum

 Tesla’s Model S Plaid is on display in the automaker’s exhibition at the Petersen Automotive Museum, featuring a vegan leather interior from designer Vicki von Holzhausen.

-The von Holzhausen vegan leather was designed in partnership with auto-tuning company and electric vehicle (EV) enthusiasts Unplugged Performance, first announced this summer.
+This von Holzhausen vegan leather interior was used by auto-tuning company and electric vehicle (EV) enthusiasts Unplugged Performance, first announced this summer.
 You can see the Model S Plaid on display in the images shared with Tesla North above.

 Additionally, the vegan leather is made out of a proprietary Banbü leather crafted out of bamboo.
 Following the exhibition’s end next year, the vehicle will be raffled off to a lucky customer.